CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_guntarget/entity.md

 <li class="imagepadding" markdown="1"><b>2048 </b> : <span style="color:#9fc5e8;">Not in Deathmatch</span> : Obsolete in Sven Co-op.
 Makes the entity don't appear in Multiplayer Games.</li>
 </ul>
 </div>
-<div class="notices blue">When moving, func_guntarget can receive the damage like regular breakable entity, but when it stops, it behaves like regular func_train- some projectiles would bounce off out of it's surface.</div>
+<div class="notices blue" markdown="1">When moving, func_guntarget can receive the damage like regular breakable entity, but when it stops, it behaves like regular func_train- some projectiles would bounce off out of it's surface.</div>